 Just a few days ago someone found the architect’s website profile of the apartment and we have to say, Isildur’s original photos did not do it justice.

 Beth Shak has never been shy about media exposure.
 In fact, you’re more likely to see her on television for a media appearance than a final table.
 Most recently she was on NY Ink on TLC, getting tattoos of her astrological sign and, you guessed it, a shoe.

 Both Shak and NY Ink are Out this week for their inability to set up even a fake hand of Texas Hold’em properly.
-Check the video here and see if you can spot the errors.

 Here’s a hint: The same card shows up as someone’s hole card and on the flop.
 And by showdown one of the player’s hole cards have completely changed.
 Nice job.